 What You Need to Know to Shield Your Business from Ransomware

-- by Brittany Day
+- by Justice Levine

 Watch: Best Practices to Protect Against Ransomware

 In some cases, the attacker may claim to be a law enforcement agency shutting down the victim’s computer due to alleged pornography or illegal software found on it.
-In these cases, they often refer to the payment they are demanding as a “fine”, hoping that disguising it as such will make the victim less likely to report the attack.
+In these cases, they often refer to the payment they are demanding as a “fine,” hoping that disguising it as such will make the victim less likely to report the phishing email attack.
 This highly deceptive tactic is often successful.

 Common Types of Ransomware

 - CryptoLocker: The CryptoLocker botnet has been around for the past two decades; however, the CryptoLocker ransomware emerged in 2013 when hackers used the original CryptoLocker botnet approach in ransomware.
-Between September and December 2013, CryptoLocker infected more than 250,000 systems and earned over $3 million for its creators before the botnet was taken down in 2014 in an international operation.
+Between September and December 2013, CryptoLocker infected over 250,000 systems and earned over $3 million for its creators before the botnet was taken down in 2014 in an international operation.

 - Bad Rabbit: This strain of ransomware typically spreads through a fake Adobe Flash update on compromised websites.
 It has infected organizations across Russia and Eastern Europe.

-- Locky: A ransomware variant designed to lock victims’ computers until ransom is paid, Locky spreads through a seemingly harmless email disguised as an invoice.
+- Locky: A ransomware variant designed to lock victims’ computers until a ransom is paid, Locky spreads through a seemingly harmless email disguised as an invoice.

-The Future of Ransomware: Mobile Ransomware and RaaS
+Mobile Ransomware and RaaS

 Best Practices for Protecting against Ransomware

-How to Protect Backups from Ransomware
+How Can I Protect Backups from Ransomware?

 - Supplement backups with additional copies and third-party tools.